BorjaRuizReverter/BorjaRuizReverter/README.md

 This is my personal repository, just to introduce myself.

 I work as a Physics professor and as a data scientist and ML engineer at prossima.art (using Python and R mostly).
-I like scraping data for data mining and also like building apps (using Dart) and responsive websites (using React).⚡
+During my spare time, I like collecting data for datamining in a consensual way (via API) or not that consensually (via datascraping).
+I also like building responsive websites (using React) and apps (using Dart).⚡

 These are my Github stats.